DinoDonald/PointToEllipse/README.md

 where $C_1 = (\textbf{c} - \textbf{p})\cdot \textbf{v}, C_2 = (\textbf{p} - \textbf{c})\cdot \textbf{u}, C_3 = \frac{1}{2}(\textbf{u}\cdot \textbf{u} - \textbf{v}\cdot \textbf{v})$

 How do we solve something like this?
-Well it can be converted from a trigonometric equation into a polynomial by utilizing [Weierstrass substitution](https://en.wikipedia.org/wiki/Tangent_half-angle_substitution).
+Well it can be converted from a trigonometric equation into a polynomial by utilizing [Tangent half-angle substitution](https://en.wikipedia.org/wiki/Tangent_half-angle_substitution).
 This involves substituting in $z = \tan\left(\frac{t}{2}\right)$.
 This substitution comes from the fact that:

 ![image](https://github.com/user-attachments/assets/ed46e52a-956c-4216-8bd3-d4ed7889d8b3)